griptape-ai/griptape/docs/griptape-cloud/structures/run-structure.md

 # Running a Structure

 Once your Structure is created and deployed, you can run your Structure one of three ways outlined below.
-You view the output of any of your runs, no matter how you created them, you can view them in the `Runs` tab of your Structure.
+You view the output of any of your runs, no matter how you created them, in the `Runs` tab of your Structure.

-## From the UI
+## From the Cloud Console

-In the UI, click on the name of the Structure you wish to run and then go to the `Test` tab.
+In the cloud console, click on the name of the Structure you wish to run and then go to the `Test` tab.
 Here you can specify arguments to pass to your Structure run and any run-specific environment variables you need.

-When passing arguments through the UI, pass each new argument on a new line.
-For example if your local code could be ran with the inputs `-i input_file.txt` then the arguments you would pass in the cloud would be:
+When passing arguments through the cloud console, pass each new argument on a new line.
+For example if your local code is ran with the inputs `-i input_file.txt` then the arguments you would pass in the cloud would be:

 ```
 -i